wildlyinaccurate/wildlyinaccurate.github.io/_posts/2012-06-30-bcrypt-choosing-a-work-factor.markdown

 published: true
 author: Joseph Wynn
 ---

-<p>Bcrypt is a Blowfish-based hashing algorithm which is commonly used for password hashing because of its potentially expensive key setup phase.
-A Bcrypt hash has the following structure:</p>
+Bcrypt is a Blowfish-based hashing algorithm which is commonly used for password hashing because of its potentially expensive key setup phase.
+A Bcrypt hash has the following structure:

 <pre class="no-highlight">$2a$(2 chars work)$(22 chars salt)(31 chars hash)</pre>

-<p>The reason that the key setup phase can be potentially expensive is because it is run <code>2<sup>work</sup></code> times.
+The reason that the key setup phase can be potentially expensive is because it is run `2<sup>work</sup>` times.
 As password hashing is usually associated with common tasks like logging a user into a system, it's important to find the right balance between security and performance.
-Using a high work factor makes it incredibly difficult to execute a brute-force attack, but can put unnecessary load on the system.</p>
+Using a high work factor makes it incredibly difficult to execute a brute-force attack, but can put unnecessary load on the system.

-<p>Using <a href="https://gist.github.com/1053158/">Marco Arment's PHP Bcrypt class</a>, I performed some benchmarks to determine how long it takes to hash a string with various work factors:<!--more--></p>
+Using [Marco Arment's PHP Bcrypt class](https://gist.github.com/1053158/), I performed some benchmarks to determine how long it takes to hash a string with various work factors:<!--more-->

-<h3>Benchmarks</h3>
+### Benchmarks

-<p><strong>Desktop Machine, Intel i3-2120 (Quad Core, 3.30GHz)</strong></p>
+**Desktop Machine, Intel i3-2120 (Quad Core, 3.30GHz)**

 <pre class="no-highlight">Work	Time (Seconds)
 4	0.0013326406478882
 5	0.0024385929107666